 You need to have your say in big financial decisions.
 These included making investments, property ownership, as well as retirement funds.
-It’s utterly unfair for a working partner to be handling all the crucial matters.
+It’s unfair for a working partner to handle all the crucial matters.

-So, make sure that your name is on the deed to the house, cars, and mutual bank accounts too.
+So, make sure your name is on the deed to the house, cars, and mutual bank accounts.
 This kind of shared ownership will protect you in case of a divorce, as it will grant you a legal right to half of everything.
-Don’t let the fact that you’re not coming home with a paycheck put you in an awkward position in which you’ll be deprived of your rights.
+Don’t let the fact that you’re not coming home with a paycheck put you in an awkward position where you’ll be deprived of your rights.

 Planning for Retirement

 Another good piece of financial advice for stay at home moms is to plan for your retirement.
-No matter how much you trust your spouse and count on the money from their retirement funds, things do sometimes take a turn for the worse.
-Instead of that, you can open a spousal Individual Retirement Account (IRA).
+No matter how much you trust your spouse and count on the money from their retirement funds, things sometimes take a turn for the worse.
+Instead, you can open a spousal Individual Retirement Account (IRA).

 Work From Home

-Even if the company you work doesn’t offer this perk, you can still freelance and make some money.
+Even if your company doesn’t offer this perk, you can still freelance and make some money.

 Doing this will give you a sense of financial independence, and it will be a win-win situation.
-You’ll both have an opportunity to stay at home and raise your kids and contribute to your family budget.
+You’ll both have an opportunity to stay home, raise your kids, and contribute to your family budget.

 According to the latest research, approximately 18% of U.S. parents work from home.
 Although we’ve already said that being a stay-at-home parent is a full-time job, you can still carve out a couple of hours a week to do a side hustle.

 Stay Home Mom Side Hustles